Glen Formula B Race

 - March 71BM (Reg Scullion): Gordie Dewar was appointed March importer into Canada for 1971 and his first purchase, chassis 71BM/1, went to Delta Racing Developments for Ian Coristine to race in the Players FB series.
 Coristine finished the season fifth in the red #50 March but crashed in practice for the final race, at Circuit Ste-Croix in October.
 The car went to Reg Scullion for 1972 and he started the season racing in Nationals in Texas before returning to Canada for the Players season.
 Run by Ecurie Canada and Tom Greatorex, Scullion ended the Canadian season in ninth place but then returned to the US to finish second in the SCCA Run-Offs.
 He retained the car for 1973 as a Scullion-Donolo Racing entry.
 Subsequent history unknown.

-- March 712M (Peter W Nye): Raced by Geoff Freeman (Ohio) in SCCA events in Central Division in 1971 but this 71BM did not appear in Pro events until bought by Peter Nye for the 1972 season.
+- March 712M (Peter W Nye): Raced by Geoff Freeman (Yellow Springs, OH) in SCCA events in Central Division in 1971 but this 71BM did not appear in Pro events until bought by Peter Nye for the 1972 season.
 Nye crashed the car early in the season but rebuilt it on a new tub supplied by March and raced through 1972 and 1973 in Pro events and in SCCA.
 In 1974, Nye loaned the car to Galen Lyons and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.

 - Chevron B20 [72-3] (Bobby Brown): Sold via Fred Opert to Bobby Brown (Hicksville, NY) for SCCA Formula B. Third and first in the two Bogotá races early in 1972, then raced in the JAP GP at Fuji in May.
 Also won the Pro FB race at Lime Rock in July.
 Unknown in late 1972 and early 1973.
 To Freeman Racing and entered for Chip Mead (Dayton, OH) to race at Mosport Park in July 1973.
 Next seen when entered by Freeman Racing Enterprises for Price Cobb (Dallas, TX) in the Pro Formula Atlantic races in 1974.
 Advertised by Cobb in early 1975, then advertised by Richard Jackson (Dallas, TX) in August 1975 as "ex-Brown", and in February 1976.
 Next seen when sold by a dealer, Paul Lindell (Houston, TX), to James Sawyer in January 1978.
 From Sawyer to Jeff McKay (Tacoma, WA) then on to Walt Pawluczkowycz (Evergreen, CO).
 Sold by Pawluczkowycz to Steve Marschman (Idaho Falls, Idaho) in May 2004.